EUDAT-B2DROP/user_shibboleth/README.md

 #user_shibboleth

-**user_shibboleth** is an ownCloud (version 5.0) user authentication app relying on the Shibboleth Service Provider.
-This app is no longer maintained, so compatibility with more recent ownCloud versions is very unlikely.
+**user_shibboleth** is an ownCloud user authentication app relying on the Shibboleth Service Provider.

 At the current stage, this project is only intended to serve as a starting point for reimplementation and as an example for federated authentication in a PHP + Apache + mod_shib + Shibboleth2 environment, in general.